isomerpages/moe-concordpri/_departments/English Language.md

 <h3>Department's Highlights</h3>

 <p style="text-align:justify">The EL department is committed in ensuring that our students grow up to be confident and competent users of the English Language.
-We focus on the acquisition of the 4 key English Language skills of reading, listening, speaking and writing.
+We focus on the acquisition of the 4 key English Language skills of reading, listening, speaking and writing.<br><br>